-Global Head of Quantitative Research and Asset Allocation - Citi Investment Management
+Global Head of Quantitative Research, Asset Allocation and Investment Risk Management - Citi Investment Management

 Parul Gupta, Global Head of Strategic Asset Allocation

 To best view Citi Private Bank's site and for a better overall experience, please update your browser to a newer version using the links below.

 Estimating returns is a vital part of the asset allocation process.
 Here’s how our equity return estimates are made.